caymansimpson/EliteFurretAI/src/elitefurretai/utils/UTILS.md

 # Utils

 This folder contains general utilities for EliteFurretAI.
 So far, these include:
-1. **MetaDB**: a module that calls a database built on raw data (dependent on anonymized showdown data availability) that will allow us to make usage-based inferences (e.g. likelihood that Incineroar has assault vest | observations).
+1. [**MetaDB**](#1-MetaDB): a module that calls a database built on raw data (dependent on anonymized showdown data availability) that will allow us to make usage-based inferences (e.g. likelihood that Incineroar has assault vest | observations).
 The database will not be sharable. `predict_vgc_team` will take in what the AI has observed about the opponent's pokemon (stored in `ObservedPokemon`) and return either the most common team that matches your observations, or a probability distribution of all teams that matches its observations based on data stored in the database.
 The probability distributions can then be used for probabilistic search for AI; the primary downside is that this method relies on having previously seen data -- it only memorizes.
 I have not yet tested this method's coverage.
 2. **BattleOrderValidator**: This module simply validates which moves are available moves we should pick from.
 It has simple logic that first validates whether a move will even work.
 Note that this is _not_ representative of what will pass the showdown protocol -- it is a stricter protocol syntax (relative to what Showdown accepts) that we will force the AI to use.
    - It separately contains simple heuristics that eliminate moves that are unlikely to help (e.g. self-attacks if the move doesnt heal or activate weakness policy).
-3. [**TeamRepo**](#3-teamrepo): This module simply just retrieves several pre-built teams to use, stored in data/teams
+3. [**TeamRepo**](#3-teamrepo): This module simply just retrieves several pre-built teams to use, stored in data/teams.
+More on usage below.

+## 1. MetaDB

 For `MetaDB`, the database is structured as follows: